isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

     content: |
       If your solemnization and reception are held separately, they need not be the same  people.
 However, you are encouraged to keep your number of social contacts to a minimum to reduce the risk of large clusters forming.

       If the reception takes place at the same location right after the solemnization, the entire event (solemnization and reception) is limited to the same guests.
-Please refer to section X of the FAQs for details on the zoning requirements.
+Please refer to section 10 of the FAQs for details on the zoning requirements.

   - title: If there are certain guests that attend the reception purely to meet and greet the couple and leave straightaway without sitting in to eat and drink, would they be counted as part of the 50 people (without PET) or 250 people (with PET) attendees limit?
     content: |